RahulKB31/Python-Challenge-Codes/README.md

 ## String Programs

-p69 - Python program to check if a string is palindrome or not <b />
+p69 - Python program to check if a string is palindrome or not <br />
 p70 - Python program to check whether the string is Symmetrical or Palindrome <br />
 p71 - Reverse words in a given string in Python <br />
 p72 - Ways to remove 'i'th character from string in Python <br />